 - Salt, lemon pepper, and paprika, to taste

-Preheat a large (must be nonstick) skillet over medium heat with 2 tablespoons of olive oil and butter.
-(Use a large skillet dutch oven for more flavor).
+Preheat a large (must be nonstick) skillet (at least 12 inches) over medium heat with 2 tablespoons of olive oil and butter.

 Once the butter is completely melted, place the peeled and chopped carrots in one section of the skillet and the chopped red potatoes in another section of the skillet.
 (See picture above).

-Allow to simmer uncovered without stirring for about 8 minutes.
+Allow to simmer uncovered, stirring every 3 or so minutes, for about 8 minutes.

 Flip the potatoes and carrots around and cook for another 5 minutes or until easily pierced with a fork while stirring and flipping the chicken until no longer pink.